AiJared/DCGAN/README.md

  1. **Convolutional Layers**:

-Replaces fully connected layers with convolutional layers Allows for more efficient processing of image data Helps capture spatial hierarchies in images
+Replaces fully connected layers with convolutional layers.
+Allows for more efficient processing of image data.
+Helps capture spatial hierarchies in images.

- 2. Architectural Guidelines:
+ 2. **Architectural Guidelines**:

 Use strided convolutions for downsampling in the discriminator Use transposed convolutions for upsampling in the generator